mundoguero/RestCountries/README.md

 - **CodingKeys Enumeration:** Implements a custom `CodingKeys` enumeration to explicitly declare the coding keys.
 This is especially useful when working with APIs or external data sources that have different key names.

+# Unit Tests

+#### `testCountryProperties`

+This test validates that the `Country` model properties are correctly set and can be accessed using getters.

+- **Steps:**
+  1. Create a sample country with specific data.
+  2. Access the properties using getters.
+  3. Assert that the retrieved data matches the expected values.

 # Security Considerations

 Using a local JSON file bundled within the app can be a convenient way to provide initial data or fallback data in case of network issues.
 However, there are some considerations regarding security: